-- Managing human resources: Personal data about employees and prospective employees and contractors is collected for HR purposes.
-This will include identity and contact information, information about employment history, training and qualifications, information required to pay salaries, compensation and other benefits, performance information;
+- Managing human resources: Personal data about employees, prospective employees and contractors is collected for human resources (HR) purposes.
+This includes identity and contact information, data about employment history, training and qualifications, performance information and information needed to pay salaries and other benefits;

-- Managing business relationships with customers, suppliers and other external “stakeholders”.
-Personal data about individuals (data subjects) within external organisations is collected for ordinary business purposes such as supplying goods or acquiring services, entering into and fulfilling contracts and for communications purposes.
-This is usually limited to ‘business contact’ information;
+- Managing business relationships with customers, suppliers and other external parties.
+Personal data about individuals within external organisations is collected for business purposes such as supplying goods or acquiring services, entering into and fulfilling contracts and for communications purposes.
+This is usually limited to 'business contact' information;

 - Managing shareholder relationships: Personal data from shareholders is collected for purposes related to their shareholding in Rio Tinto, including for the purposes of issuing or transacting in shares, paying dividends, regulatory reporting and shareholder communications.
 This personal data may include a shareholder's name, address, shareholding details, tax file number, and bank account details.
 Shareholder personal data is collected by Rio Tinto and our behalf by the external manager of our share register.
 From time to time this data may be provided to other external service providers for the purposes of paying distributions or mailing shareholder communications, or to the extent permitted by legislation to authorised securities brokers, persons inspecting the register, bidders for Rio Tinto's securities, or certain regulatory bodies including the Australian Taxation Office;